 - There would be a Federal Insurance Office

-Workers Compensation carriers would not look like or operate like they do now.
+Workers Compensation carriers would not look like or operate as they do now.
 Their actuaries would have to factor in many variables into a very complicated formula to be able to price the model, or would the Federal Insurance Office set the rates?
 How would the State Rating Bureaus or NCCI function within this type of arrangement?
-How would Self Insureds function and could companies opt-out of the coverage?
+How would Self Insureds function and could companies opt out of the coverage?

 I could write another 100 questions at least on how would 24-hour coverage and the nationalization of Workers Comp would function.
 As I have posted in every one of these blogs on ObamaComp, this is an analysis only, not a political statement.
 I wanted companies and people to start thinking about how this would affect them.

 2020 update – The political landscape changed with the election of Donald Trump.
 Workers’ Compensation insurance will likely be self-regulated as it has been in the past.
 In other words, no Obamacomp soon.

 2021 update – The post-pandemic outlook remains the same for ObamaComp.
 Federalization of workers’ comp will not occur shortly.

 ©J&L Risk Management Inc Copyright Notice